“Between The Lines of Photo-Graphs I’ve Seen The Past–

 “Boy!
 I am gonna shoot your ass!”
 And I believed him.

-He ran into the house, as I was grabbing my Grandmother by the arm and dragging her to the road.
-He reappeared with his deer rifle and shot at us.
-We dived into the bar ditch, an’ cowered.
+He ran into the house.
+As he was doing that, I grabbed my Grandmother by the arm and dragged her to the road.
+He reappeared with his deer rifle and shot at us once again.
+We dived into a bar ditch, an’ cowered.

-But he did not miss the mark that I would have some difficulties lookin’ at him as ‘Gran-dad” anymore.
+But he did not miss the mark bvy much that I would have some difficulties lookin’ at him as ‘Dear Ol’ Gran-daddy” Anymore–Nevermore.

 But… we forgave him.